EL1909/PP5-iowa-housing-market/README.md

 #### Bug3

-Before running the stramlit app i had to install altair==4.1.0 from terminal, wich replaced the 5.0 version pevioulsly installed.
+Before running the stramlit app i had to install altair==4.1.0 from terminal, wich replaced the 5.0 version previoulsly installed.
 I did this because the streamlit app didnt run he first time and throw an error asking to change the version

 #### Bug4